Dynamics of Mobile Manipulators using Dual Quaternion Algebra: Results

 \section{Results}

-To assess the dual quaternion Newton-Euler formalism (dqNE) and the Euler-Lagrange model obtained using the dual quaternion Gauss's Principle of Least Constraint (dqGP), we performed simulations using two different manipulators.
+To assess the dual quaternion Newton-Euler formalism (dqNE) and the Euler-Lagrange model obtained using the dual quaternion Gauss's Principle of Least Constraint (dqGP), we performed simulations using three different robots; namely, a fixed-base $50$-DoF serial manipulator, a $9$-DoF holonomic mobile manipulator, and an $8$-DoF nonholonomic mobile manipulator.

-We implemented the simulations on Matlab 2017b using the computational library DQ Robotics \footnote{For details, see Adorno and Marinho \cite{AdornoDQRobotics2020}.} for dual quaternion algebra on a computer running Ubuntu 18.04 LTS 64 bits equipped with a Intel Core i7 6500U with 8GB RAM.
+We implemented the simulations on the robot simulator ${\text{V-REP PRO EDU V3.6.2}}$\footnote{Available at: https://www.coppeliarobotics.com/} using an interface with Matlab 2020a and the computational library DQ Robotics \cite{AdornoDQRobotics2020} for dual quaternion algebra on a computer running Ubuntu 18.04 LTS 64 bits equipped with a Intel Core i7 6500U with 8GB RAM.

+Furthermore, we present the computational costs of the proposed methods and compare them with their respective classic counterparts.